 Students are responsible for the care of all books, equipment, and materials that are assigned or loaned to them during the school year.
 Textbooks are to be kept covered so they can be returned with a minimum amount of wear.
 Students should examine their textbooks carefully when they receive them.
 Students should also call their teachers' attention to any marks or ripped pages so as not to be held responsible for previous damages.
-Fines will be levied in June for any marks, ripped pages, or additional damages inflicted by students.
-With respect to textbooks, parents and students are reminded that fine amounts may be for the replacement cost of the damaged book contingent upon the degree of damage.
-Lost textbooks will result in fine amounts for the replacement cost of lost books.
-Parents and students should be aware that final report cards and standardized test scores would be withheld until payment is received for fines.
+Fines will be administered in June for any marks, ripped pages, or additional damages inflicted by students.
+Parents and students are reminded that fine amounts may be imposed for the replacement cost of the damaged textbooks based upon the degree of damage.
+Lost textbooks will result in fine amounts of the replacement cost of lost books.
+Parents and students should be aware that final report cards and standardized test scores will be withheld until payment is received for fines.